Fire-The-Fox/elysia-buchta-example/README.md

 # elysia-buchta

-Proof of concept of upcoming elysia plugin, which will be integration for `Buchta` Very simple chat application
+Proof of concept from upcoming elysia plugin, which will be integration for `Buchta` Very simple chat application

 > ⚠️ Because Buchta 0.6 is still not out yet, you'll have to manually download it